What Does Child Anxiety Look Like?

 Or if we didn’t care enough to check whether there is a car coming before we cross the road!

 Anxiety can keep us safe.
 It actually helps to enhance performance.
-The symptoms of anxiety in children and teenagers are explored in depth in my recent article: Anxiety Symptoms in Children.

 Anxiety affects us in four main ways – the way we feel, the way we think, the way our body works and the way we behave.